Dragon Quest: Origin

 The early Dragon Quest games were released under the title Dragon Warrior in North America to avoid trademark conflict with the pen-and-paper role-playing game Dragon Quest, which was published by Simulations Publications in the 1980s until the company's 1982 bankruptcy and acquisition by TSR, Inc. TSR continued publishing the line as an alternative to Dungeons & Dragons (D&D) until 1987.
 On July 23, 2002, Square Enix registered the Dragon Quest trademark in the United States for use with manuals, video cassette tapes, and other video game software.
-On October 8, 2003, Square Enix filed for a more comprehensive Dragon Quest trademark.
+On October 8, 2003, Square Enix filed for a more comprehensive Dragon Quest trademark, also on August 2, 2016.
 Dragon Quest VIII: Journey of the Cursed King became the first Dragon Quest game released outside Japan, all previous games having used the Dragon Warrior title.

 Dragon Quest was not as successful outside Japan, as it was eclipsed by another RPG series, Final Fantasy.
 Because of Enix's closure of its North American branch in the mid-1990s, Dragon Quest V and Dragon Quest VI were not officially released in North America.
 No games were released in Europe prior to the spin-off Dragon Quest Monsters.
 With the merger of Square and Enix in 2003, Dragon Quest games were released in numerous markets.
 In May 2008 Square Enix announced localizations of the Nintendo DS remakes of Dragon Quest IV, V, and VI for North America and the PAL region, commonly referred to as the "Zenithia" or "Tenku trilogy".
 With this announcement, all the main Dragon Quest games at the time had been released outside Japan.
 The ninth installment was released in Japan for Nintendo DS on July 11, 2009.
 The North American version was released on July 11, 2010, while the European version came out on July 23, 2010.
 The tenth installment of the main series was released for the Wii.
 Nintendo has been a major publisher outside Japan for the main Dragon Quest games, publishing the first Dragon Quest game in North America, and published Dragon Quest IX worldwide outside Japan; the NDS version of Dragon Quest VI is published by Nintendo in North America.